 Fix 2 – Temporarily disable your anti-virus programs

 Anti-virus programs can interfere with Grounded and stop it from running properly.
-To see if they’re the causes, you could temporarily disable your anti-virus programs and relaunch Grounded to test.
+To test if they’re the causes, you could temporarily disable your anti-virus programs and relaunch Grounded.

 If you can play the game normally with antivirus turned off, you should add Grounded to the exception list of your anti-virus programs.
 Refer to the documentation of the antivirus or contact the vendor for further assistance if you don’t know how to do this.